jorgejgnz/HPTK/README.md

 # HPTK
-Hand Physics Toolkit (HPTK) is a toolkit to build physical hand-driven interactions from scratch in a modular and scalable way.
-Hand physics and hover/touch/grab detection are modules included in this toolkit.
+Hand Physics Toolkit (HPTK) is a toolkit to build physical hand-driven interactions in a modular and scalable way.
+Hand physics and hover/touch/grab detection are modules included.
+This toolkit can be combined with [MRTK-Quest](https://github.com/provencher/MRTK-Quest) for UI interactions.
 Only Oculus Quest is supported at the moment.

 ## Main features
-- Structured data model to access body and hand components and calculated variables to compose gestures and trigger actions.
+- Data model to access hand components and lerp values to compose gestures and trigger actions.
 - State-of-the-art hand physics that can be configured in detail through configuration assets.
 - Hover/Touch/Grab detection with support to interactions involving multiple objects and hands.
 - Mirrored character (dummy)